-1. It will cost you something.
+1. If you don’t quit, it will cost you something

 If the path you’re on doesn’t deeply matter to you, or worse if it’s a path that belongs to someone else (what your parent/spouse/boss/etc. want for your life), you will reach the final outcome and won’t be fulfilled.
 And all the effort, time, money, resources, and the list goes on that you spent to get to that outcome is all the effort/time/money/resources/etc. that you can’t get back.

-2. You will miss other opportunities that present themselves because you’re on this one path and won’t let yourself veer off.
+2. You will miss other opportunities that present themselves because you’re on this one path and won’t let yourself veer off

 It’s really easy to put blinders on when you’re on a path toward a particular goal.
 Thing is, if that goal isn’t what you really want, then those blinders serve to keep you from seeing any other good things in your periphery that are available to you.
 You will pass them by without even realizing they are there.
 While it’s likely those opportunities will come by again in your life, it may take some time (days/months/weeks/years) for them to show up.

-3. You will deny yourself what truly brings you happiness and fulfillment because your focus will be on reaching the end of the path you’re currently following.
+3. You will deny yourself what truly brings you happiness and fulfillment because your focus will be on reaching the end of the path you’re currently following

 With those blinders on and a firm commitment to see this thing through to the end, you might tamp down any feelings you have that this isn’t the path you’re meant to be on.
 You may tell yourself that suffering is just part of the deal to get to where you want to go.
 You might even start trying to convince yourself that you’ll be happy when you reach the end result.
 But know this: all the time you spend unhappy and unfulfilled chasing after something you don’t really want is all the time you can never get back.
 You’re also really likely to slide into bitterness/anger/resentment when you finally reach the end only to discover that the outcome isn’t what you hoped it would be.